 Stay up-to-date by signing up to receive Michael’s eNewsletter.Subscribe Now

-Michael has lived, worked and been a part of the Deakin electorate for his whole life.
+He has lived, worked and been a part of the Deakin electorate for his whole life.
 He is passionate about the local community, and understands the issues that concern residents.

 Michael grew up in Ringwood and attended primary school at Sacred Heart in Croydon and then secondary school at Aquinas College in Ringwood.
 After secondary school, he went on to complete a Bachelor of Laws and Bachelor of Commerce at Deakin University in Burwood.
 He later furthered his studies by completing a Master of Laws at the University of Melbourne.